mnellemann/hmci/README.md

     - Configure one or more NTP servers, if not done already
     - Enable the NTP client, if not done already
 - Navigate to *Users and Security*
-  - Create a new read-only **hmci** user, which will be used to connect to the REST API.
+  - Create a new read-only/viewer **hmci** user, which will be used to connect to the HMC.
   - Click *Manage User Profiles and Access*, edit the newly created *hmci* user and click *User Properties*:
     - **Enable** *Allow remote access via the web*
     - Set *Minimum time in days between password changes* to **0**